 Gem VS NPM

 Gems are open source libraries of code and documentation that can be used in your program without explicitly adding it to your code.
-With an open-source community, there are experienced developers who contribute new Gems for implementing new functionalities.
+With an open-source community, there are Ruby on Rails experts who contribute new Gems for implementing new functionalities.
 Some common Gems are Rake, Bundler, RSpec, and Devise.

 For more information, you can read our blog Top 20 Ruby on Rails Gems to Use in 2021.

-Ruby on Rails, on the other hand, is specifically for the rapid development of database applications.
-With a powerful ORM (Object Relational Mapping) system as ActiveRecord, you can quickly develop content-heavy websites that require heavy and rapid database manipulation.
+Ruby on Rails, on the other hand, is specifically used for the rapid application development of database applications.
+With a powerful ORM (Object Relational Mapping) system as ActiveRecord, you can quickly develop content-heavy websites that require heavy and rapid database manipulation with this backend framework.

 Both Node.JS and Ruby on Rails, being open-source, have a large, vibrant community.
 Having been in the market for so long, both have a cult of experienced developers and supporters.
 With a bigger community, there is a higher chance of you receiving help and guidance.